plumphp/plum/docs/readers.md

 ----------

 `JsonReader` reads a JSON string.
 If you want to read a `.json` file checkout [JsonFileReader](#jsonfilereader).
-You need add the `plum-json` package to your project using Composer: `composer require plumphp/plum-json:@stable`.
+You need to add the `plum-json` package to your project using Composer: `composer require plumphp/plum-json:@stable`.

 ```php
 use Plum\PlumJson\JsonReader;